Synthesizing Quantum-Circuit Optimizers: Rewrite-Rule Synthesizer

 \paragraph{Inserting a polynomial into \pif} When a new polynomial $\poly$ is inserted into the \pif, we update the map by adding $\poly$ to the set $M[\poly(\vec{\alpha})]$.
 Intuitively, the set $M[\poly(\vec{\alpha})]$ is the set of all polynomials that evaluate to the same complex number on the input $\vec{\alpha}$.

-\paragraph{Correctness guarantees} Since we are using the \emph{same samples} $\vec{\alpha}$, the failure probability increases.
-This is a classical example of the \emph{multiple comparisons problem}, where multiple statistical tests are performed on the same dataset.
-Luckily, the high-probability guarantees of polynomial identity testing still provide us with a pretty good failure probability.
-Simply, the failure probabilities add up: every time we find a pair of equivalent polynomials, we incur a failure probability of $d / |\sspace|$.
+\paragraph{Correctness guarantees} Suppose we insert $\ell$ polynomials into the \pif.
+Intuitively, the \pif implicitly applies the \pit algorithm from \cref{sec:pit} to all pairs of polynomials, i.e., $\leq \ell^2$ polynomial identity checks.
+Since every identity test has a false positive probability (if the polynomials are not equal), the total failure probability of the \pif increases.
+Luckily, the high-probability guarantees of Schwartz--Zippel still provide us with a pretty good failure probability.
+Simply following the union bound, the failure probabilities add up, as formalized in the following theorem:

-\begin{theorem}[\pif guarantees] Suppose that an instance of \pif returns $k$ pairs of equivalent polynomials.
-Let $d$ be the maximum degree of all polynomials in the \pif.
-The probability that one of the $k$ pairs is not equivalent is at most $kd / |R|$. \end{theorem}
+\begin{theorem}[\pif worst-case guarantees] Suppose we insert $\ell$ mutually inequivalent polynomials into a new \pif.
+Let $d$ be the maximum degree of all $\ell$ polynomials.
+The probability that one of the cells of $M$ contains more than one polynomial is at most $\ell^2d / |R|$. \end{theorem}